Kōji Kitao: Early career

-Born in Tsu, Kitao made his professional sumo debut in March 1979 at the age of 15, joining Tatsunami stable, and he reached the top makuuchi division in September 1984 after winning the championship in the jūryō division.
+Born in Tsu, Kitao made his professional sumo debut in March 1979 at the age of 15, joining Tatsunami stable.
+In March 1983 he ended up in a rare eight-way playoff for the third-division championship but failed to win the final bout.
+He reached the top makuuchi division in September 1984 after winning the championship in the jūryō division.
 In his second tournament in the top division he defeated yokozuna Kitanoumi and was awarded the Outstanding Performance prize and promotion to komusubi.
 He made his sekiwake debut in May 1985.
 In July 1985 he was back in the maegashira ranks but defeated two more yokozuna and was tournament runner-up with twelve wins.
 After finishing runner-up once more in November 1985 he was promoted to the second-highest rank of ōzeki.
 Kitao continued his rapid rise with his third runner-up performance in May 1986, followed by a 14–1 score in July, his only loss being to Hoshi.
 He defeated yokozuna Chiyonofuji on the final day to force a playoff with him, which Kitao lost.